uclouvain/osis-document/README.md

 or do both at the same time.

-To do this, set the `post_process_type` parameter with the appropriate values from the `PostProcessingEnums` enumeration and provide the uuids of the files.
+To do this, set the `post_process_type` parameter with the appropriate values from the `PostProcessingType` enumeration and provide the uuids of the files.

 To define the name(s) of the output file(s) or other parameters for the post-processing, use the